-The benefit for income taxes for the periods presented differs from the 21% and the 35% U.S. Federal statutory rate, for the three months ended March 31, 2018, and 2017, respectively, primarily due to maintaining a valuation allowance for deferred tax assets, which primarily consist of net operating loss carryforwards.
+The benefit for income taxes for the periods presented differs from the 21% and the 35% U.S. Federal statutory rate, for the three and six months ended June 30, 2018, and 2017, respectively, primarily due to maintaining a valuation allowance for deferred tax assets, which primarily consist of net operating loss carryforwards.

-We recorded a tax benefit of \$1.2 million and \$1.8 million for the three months ended March 31, 2018 and 2017, respectively, which was primarily attributable to the amortization of our acquisition-related deferred tax liability and losses from Canadian operations, partially offset by a tax provision and discrete tax items from our other foreign operations.
+We recorded a tax benefit of \$0.2 million and \$1.4 million for the three and six months ended June 30, 2018, respectively, which was primarily attributable to the amortization of our acquisition-related deferred tax liability and net operating loss from Canadian operations, partially offset by a tax provision and discrete tax items from our other foreign operations.
+We recorded a tax benefit of \$0.8 million and \$2.6 million for the three and six months ended June 30, 2017, respectively, which was primarily attributable to the amortization of our acquisition-related deferred tax liability and net operating loss from Canadian operations, partially offset by discrete tax items and a tax provision from our other foreign operations.

 Recording deferred tax assets is appropriate when realization of these assets is more likely than not.
 Assessing the realizability of deferred tax assets is dependent upon several factors including historical financial results.
-The deferred tax assets have been substantially offset by a valuation allowance because we have incurred net losses since our inception.
-We continue to evaluate the realizability of the deferred tax assets and related valuation allowance.
+The deferred tax assets have been offset by valuation allowances.

-In December 2017, the Tax Cuts and Jobs Act (the "Tax Act") was enacted.
+In December 2017, the Tax Cuts and Jobs Act (the Tax Act) was enacted.
 The Tax Act introduced a broad range of tax reform measures that significantly change the federal income tax laws.
-The provisions of the Tax Act that may have significant impact on us include the permanent reduction of the corporate income tax rate from 35% to 21% (effective for tax years including or commencing on January 1, 2018), one-time transition tax on post-1986 foreign unremitted earnings, provision for Global Intangible Low-Taxed Income ("GILTI"), deduction for Foreign-Derived Intangible Income ("FDII"), repeal of corporate alternative minimum tax, limitation of various business deductions, modification of the maximum deduction of net operating loss with no carryback but indefinite carryforward provision and the limitation on the deductibility of executive compensation.
+The provisions of the Tax Act that may have significant impact on us include the permanent reduction of the corporate income tax rate from 35% to 21% (effective for tax years including or commencing on January 1, 2018), one-time transition tax on post-1986 foreign unremitted earnings, provision for Global Intangible Low-Taxed Income (GILTI), deduction for Foreign-Derived Intangible Income (FDII), repeal of corporate alternative minimum tax, limitation of various business deductions, modification of the maximum deduction of net operating loss with no carryback but indefinite carryforward provision and the limitation on the deductibility of executive compensation.

-At March 31, 2018, we continued to analyze the applicable provisions (as described above) of the Tax Act to determine if there would be any material impact to the Company.
-Based upon the 2018 forecast domestic loss, the exclusion of U.S. ordinary loss from the overall computation of the estimated annual effective tax rate, and the full valuation allowance against U.S. federal and state deferred tax assets, there is no significant impact from the Tax Act provisions as of March 31, 2018.
+At June 30, 2018, we continued to analyze the applicable provisions (as described above) of the Tax Act to determine if there would be any material impact to the Company.
+Based upon the 2018 forecast domestic loss, the exclusion of U.S. ordinary loss from the overall computation of the estimated annual effective tax rate, and the full valuation allowance against U.S. federal and state deferred tax assets, there is no significant impact from the Tax Act provisions as of June 30, 2018.
 We continue to analyze additional information and new guidance issued by relevant authorities related to the Tax Act which could impact the determination of the net deferred taxes subject to the re-measurement and the related impact to the assessment of valuation allowance.
 The prospects of supplemental legislation or regulatory processes to address questions that arise because of the Tax Act, or evolving technical interpretations of the tax law, as well as changes to the forecast or other additional analysis may cause the final impact from the Tax Act to differ materially from the provisional amounts recorded.
-We will continue to appropriately refine such amounts within the measurement period allowed by Staff Accounting Bulletin ("SAB") No.118, no later than the fourth quarter of 2018.
+We will continue to appropriately refine such amounts within the measurement period allowed by Staff Accounting Bulletin (SAB) No.118, no later than the fourth quarter of 2018.